cmaloney/dcos-docs/_pages/framework_cleaner.md

         "type": "DOCKER"
       }
     }

+The flags are:

+- -r: The role of the resources to be deleted.
+- -p: The principal of the resources to be deleted.
+- -z: The configuration zookeeper node to be deleted.

 Below are some examples of default configurations.
 These will vary depending on selected task name, etc.